-But both my reading (check out Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen) and my experience have taught me that less is more.
+But both my reading (check out Born to Run: A Hidden Tribe, Superathletes, and the Greatest Race the World Has Never Seen) (Amazon) and my experience have taught me that less is more.
 Since ditching running shoes I have stopped spraining my weak ankles and gotten fewer blisters.

 Ditto for the fancy runner’s leash.
 Just start running and buy goodies later, if you need them.

 6. Don’t make your dog run if she doesn’t want to.

 It’s supposed to be fun.
 This morning Honey would not run with me.
 It was too close to her breakfast and she was afraid she’d miss it if she went with me.
 Ok.
 She went back inside.
 I went for a run.

 If you’re wearing sneakers, it’s easy to forget what sharp gravel or hot asphalt feels like to a dog’s bare paws.
 If possible, chose a route that allows you to run on grass or a soft path.
 Your joints will appreciate it too.